Skip to main content

 Although women in the UK on average live longer than men, women spend a significantly greater proportion of their lives in ill health and disability when compared with men.

-Healthy life expectancy in England for females at birth was 63 years 11 months in 2018-20.
-In Plymouth it was 59 years and 4 months, significantly less than the England average.
-It is also 5 years less than for Plymouth men.
+Healthy life expectancy for females at birth in Plymouth was 55 years 7 months in 2021-23.
+This is less than the England average of 61.9.
+It is also less than for Plymouth men.

-In August 2022, the government produced the first ever Women’s Health Strategy for England.
-It highlights that not enough focus is being placed on women-specific issues like miscarriage or menopause, and women are under-represented when it comes to important clinical trials.
-Within the next 10 years, the strategy aims to have:
+In August 2022, the previous government produced the first ever Women’s Health Strategy for England.
+It highlighted that not enough focus is being placed on women-specific issues like miscarriage or menopause, and women are under-represented when it comes to important clinical trials.
+The current government have confirmed they are committed to the strategy and to prioritising women’s health in the reform of the NHS.

 Justice and Personal Security